Skilled trademark lawyer helps brand owners protect, manage and monetize trademark portfolios

 As one of the firm’s leading experts in anti-counterfeiting, Graham is also experienced in protecting brand owner’s marks both online, across online marketplaces and social media platforms, and at Canada’s borders, working closely with the Canada Border Services Agency to enforce clients’ trademarks and copyrights and prevent the importation of counterfeit goods and pirated works.

-He sits on the Steering Committee of the Canadian Anti-Counterfeiting Network, and is a member of the Canadian Subcommittee of the International Trademark Association’s Anticounterfeiting Committee.
+He sits on the Steering Committee of the Canadian Anti-Counterfeiting Network, and Chairs the Canadian Subcommittee of the International Trademark Association’s Anticounterfeiting Committee.

 - Industry Involvement